Thanks for visiting - 2023 marks our 20th anniversary!

 We are teaching them that discomfort in bad.

 Reality is, everyone can't win the game or the sporting event.
 Everyone can't be the smartest person in the class.
-Everyone doesn't always get what they want or come out on top.
-And, that's perfectly fine.
+Everyone doesn't always get what they want.

 What's not fine is teaching our kids to avoid discomfort.
 Or shielding them from the fact that life has ups and downs.
 A more healthy approach is introducing them to the concept of equanimity, and showing them how to apply it to the situations in their life (which, of course, means we must first learn to apply it to the situations in our lives!).

 Another healthy approach is teaching them that happiness isn't something they find "out there," by constantly chasing what brings them pleasure and running away from what brings them pain.
 If they don't learn this, they will be trapped on the wheel we referenced in the post earlier this week.